pyxem/orix/README.rst

 .. |Coveralls| image:: https://coveralls.io/repos/github/pyxem/orix/badge.svg?branch=master
 .. _Coveralls: https://coveralls.io/github/pyxem/orix?branch=master

-orix (originally developed as 'texpy') is an open-source python library for crystal orientation analysis.
+orix is an open-source python library for analysing orientations and crystal symmetry.

-The package defines objects and functions for the analysis of crystal orientations represented as quaternions or 3D rotation vectors accounting for crystal symmetry.
+The package defines objects and functions for the analysis of orientations represented as quaternions or 3D rotation vectors accounting for crystal symmetry.
 Functionality buils primarily on top of `numpy <http://www.numpy.org/>`__ and
 `matplotlib <https://matplotlib.org/>`__ and heavily inspired by the `MATLAB <https://www.mathworks.com/products/matlab.html>`__ package `MTEX <http://mtex-toolbox.github.io/>`__.

 If analysis using orix forms a part of published work please cite the github repository.

 orix (this version) is released under the MIT license.

 Getting started